graphaware/neo4j-reco/README.md

 `Recommendations` are always computed within a **Context**.
 Whist each recommendation-computing process for a single input might involve multiple `RecommendationEngine`s and other components, there is usually a single `Context` per computation that encapsulates information relevant to the process.
-For example, the `Context` provides information about the **Mode** of computation, i.e. whether it is `REAL_TIME` or `BATCH` (pre-computing).
-It also knows, how many recommendations should be produced, and is able to decide, whether a potential recommendation discovered by a `RecommendationEngine` is allowed to be served to the user.
+For example, the `Context` knows, how many recommendations should be produced, what is the maximum time the recommendation-computing process should take, and whether a potential recommendation discovered by a `RecommendationEngine` is allowed to be served to the user.
 For each computation, a new `Context` is produced by `TopLevelRecommendationEngine`.

 #### Blacklist Builders and Filters